leonelacs/WordBook/README.md

 # WordBook
-A English-Chinese wordbook based on WinForm C#
+A English-Chinese wordbook based on WinForms C#